`This

 cocoa powder is processed using sodium compounds and has a sodium level

 around 600mg/100g.
-The two brands shown and perhaps others have sodium levels less than 20mg/100g.
+The types shown and perhaps others

 Frozen

-complete meals are great for when you do not feel like cooking but
+complete meals are great for when you do not feel like cooking

 low salt versions are few and far between.
-The good news is that a large range of low salt meals can be delivered
+The good news is that a

 direct to your freezer by Tender Loving Cuisine.